Pga1230H/Pga1230H/README.md

 # Hi, I'm Atuy
-this is my first year learning coding. i hope im doing well.
+this is my first year learning how to code. hope im doing well.
 ##  About Me
 I’m currently learning: javascript, Python, c++